-In 2018, Anti-Poverty Week will be held from the 14th to the 20th of October.
+In 2022, Anti-Poverty Week will be held from the 16th-22nd of October.
 The main aims of Anti-Poverty Week are to:

 * Strengthen public understanding of the causes and consequences of poverty and hardship around the world and in Australia; and